isabella232/offer-decisioning.en/help/administration/using/granting-access-to-offer-decisioning.md

 snippet: y
 ---

-# Granting access to Offer Decisioning {#granting-acess-to-offer-decisioning}
+# Grant access to Offer Decisioning {#granting-acess-to-offer-decisioning}

 Users' permissions for Offer Decisioning are managed using the Adobe Admin Console.
 For more details on the Admin Console itself, refer to the [dedicated documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html).